 If you are hurt and intend to make a claim for compensation for personal injury, then many factors can affect how long your case will take to complete, including:

-Facts A case where the facts involved are clear-cut, and there is photographic or video evidence will likely move a bit faster.
+A personal injury lawsuit where the facts involved are clear-cut, and it is photographic or video evidence will likely move a bit faster.
 Your personal injury attorney will work with you to investigate the facts pertaining to your specific case.

-Your injuries Again, the more defined your injuries and recovery plan, the quicker your case is likely to settle.
-Howe’ver, if your injuries are complicated and your recovery is on-going, then it may be in your best interest to wait to see the full extent of your treatment needs and restriction on your lifestyle and income before settling your case.
+Again, the more defined your injuries and recovery plan, the quicker your case is likely to settle.
+However, if your injuries are complicated and your recovery is on-going, then it may be in your best interest to wait to see the full extent of your treatment needs and restriction on your lifestyle and income before settling your case.

-Your attorney You will want to ensure that you hire an attorney with the means to take on your personal injury case to completion without settling for a lesser sum to get the case completed and paid.
-The lawyers at Williams Hart are not only incredibly knowledgeable about personal injury law but also have a network of experts that will assist with your case.
+You will want to ensure that you hire an attorney with the means to take on your personal injury lawsuit to completion without settling for a lesser sum to get the case completed and paid.
+The lawyers at Williams Hart & Boundas are not only incredibly knowledgeable about personal injury law but also have a network of experts that will assist with your case.
 They will work with you to determine whether going to trial or a settlement is in your best interest.

-When Will I Receive Money After a Settlement?
+When Will I Receive Money After a Personal Injury Lawsuit Settlement?

 After settling your case, it can take a further six weeks, on average, to process everything before you receive a payout for your personal injury lawsuit.
 Initially, any bills that have been accrued will need to be paid, including vehicle repairs or medical bills.
 After that, attorney fees would need to be paid, in addition to any court or filing fees.
 Lastly, the law firm will issue a check for the remaining funds.

-If you have been injured in Texas due to someone else’s negligence, then it is imperative that you contact a well-respected personal injury attorney as soon as you are able.
-The law office of Williams Hart has been helping injured individuals for over 35 years and offers a free initial consultation to go over the details of your case and see how best they can help get you the compensation you deserve.
+If you have been injured in Texas due to someone else’s negligence, then it is imperative that you contact a well-respected personal injury attorney as soon as possible.
+Williams Hart & Boundas has been helping injured individuals for over 35 years and offers a free initial consultation to go over the details of your case and see how best they can help get you the compensation you deserve.